Romeo Lavia: Chelsea make £48m offer for Southampton midfielder amid Liverpool interest

 Liverpool have seen three bids for Lavia rejected so far this summer, the latest of which was worth around £45m.

-Chelsea want to sign two midfielders before the transfer window closes at the end of the month and are also interested in Brighton's Moises Caicedo and Leeds' Tyler Adams.
+Chelsea want to sign two midfielders before the transfer window closes at the end of the month and have also bid for Brighton's Moises Caicedo and Leeds' Tyler Adams.

 Lavia has four years left on his Southampton contract after joining from Manchester City last summer.